 Sound without closure.

-In modern contexts, Nariya is often interpreted psychologically—as anxiety manifesting through heightened auditory perception, or as the mind imposing meaning on random noise.
+In modern contexts, Nariya is often interpreted through psychological frameworks — as anxiety expressed through heightened auditory sensitivity, or as the human tendency to impose meaning on random, unexplained noise.

 Nariya remains relevant because silence is rare, and unexplained sound persists.